-3 Proposed Restoration Alternatives
+3 Restoration Alternatives

 The Trustees prioritized restoration goals within and adjacent to the VT in a tiered approach to ensure funds are expended with a clear nexus to the injury.
-The Trustees propose a combination of terrestrial and aquatic restoration activities to restore or enhance natural resources substantially similar to those injured from hazardous substances in the VT.
-Restoration project areas in this Draft RP/EA are categorized as Tier 1 or Tier 2 priority areas (Figures 1 and 2).
-Tier 1 priority areas include public and interested private landowner properties in counties or subwatersheds where direct injuries to natural resources by releases of hazardous substances occurred; Tier 2 priority areas include public and interested private landowner properties in select counties or sub-watersheds directly adjacent to affected areas.
+The Trustees have selected a combination of terrestrial and aquatic restoration activities to restore or enhance natural resources substantially similar to those injured from hazardous substances in the VT.
+Restoration project areas in this Final RP/EA are categorized as Tier 1 or Tier 2 priority areas (Figures 1 and 2).
+Tier 1 priority areas include public and interested private landowner properties in counties or sub-watersheds where direct injuries to natural resources by releases of hazardous substances occurred; Tier 2 priority areas include public and interested private landowner properties in select counties or sub-watersheds directly adjacent to affected areas.
 The Trustees' priority restoration areas include those identified in Alternative D of the SEMORRP.

-Terrestrial restoration activities proposed in this Draft RP/EA include enhancement or restoration of habitats supportive of migratory birds and other wildlife (floristic quality and vegetative communities).
-These benefits will be achieved through invasive vegetative species removal, selective tree thinning or forest management, prescribed fire application, and fencing to protect sensitive habitats within restoration areas on public and interested private landowner property in reflect findings from recent studies in the Ozark Highlands showing increased nest survival of shrub-nesting and canopy-nesting birds in response to prescribed fire and tree thinning restoration activities in pine-oak savanna and woodland habitats (Roach et al. 2018).
+Terrestrial restoration activities in the selected Alternative (C) of this Final RP/EA include enhancement or restoration of habitats supportive of migratory birds and other wildlife (floristic quality and vegetative communities).
+These benefits will be achieved through invasive vegetative species removal, selective tree thinning or forest management, prescribed fire application, and fencing to protect sensitive habitats within restoration areas on public and interested private landowner property in Terrestrial Restoration Project Areas (Figure 1).
+Selected restoration activities reflect findings from recent studies in the Ozark Highlands showing increased nest survival of shrub-nesting and canopy-nesting birds in response to prescribed fire and tree thinning restoration activities in pine-oak savanna and woodland habitats (Roach et al. 2018).
 Restored or enhanced woodlands will provide critical habitat to migratory bird populations that use these areas during the breeding season.
 Restoration of sensitive habitats, including glades and fens, will also provide habitat critical to the threatened Mead's Milkweed (Asclepias meadii) and the endangered Hine's emerald dragonfly (Somatochlora hineana).
 Further, fencing of these sensitive habitats will provide needed protection from feral hog disturbance, which is common within these habitats and throughout the Terrestrial and Aquatic Restoration Project Areas.